MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 4. Restart the device.

+> [!IMPORTANT]
+> Microsoft recommends that you use roles with the fewest permissions.
+This helps improve security for your organization.
+Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 ## Enable the touch keyboard and touchpad

 1. Select **Start** > **Settings** > **Devices** > **Typing** and turn on **Show the touch keyboard when not in tablet mode and there's no keyboard attached**.